Create a simple drawing app using the Python library "TKEasyGUI"

 the full code below

-1 | import TkEasyGUI as eg from tkinter import filedialog, colorchooser from PIL import Image, ImageDraw # Drawing settings drawing_color = "black" # Initial color last_x, last_y = None, None # Record last position # File save function def save_canvas_as_image(): file_path = filedialog.asksaveasfilename(defaultextension=".png", filetypes=[("PNG file", "*.png")]) if file_path: canvas_image.save(file_path) eg.popup("Save completed", "Image saved.") # Color selection function def choose_color(): global drawing_color color_code = colorchooser.askcolor(title="Choose color") if color_code: drawing_color = color_code[1] # Get the hex code of the selected color # Draw function def start_draw(event): global last_x, last_y last_x, last_y = event.x, event.y def draw(event): global last_x, last_y x, y = event .x, event.y if last_x is not None and last_y is not None: # Draw a line on the canvas canvas.get().create_line(last_x, last_y, x, y, fill=drawing_color, width=2) # Also draw on PIL Image draw_on_image.line([last_x, last_y, x, y], fill=drawing_color, width=2) last_x, last_y = x, y # Clear function def clear_canvas(): canvas.clear() draw_on_image.rectangle((0, 0, 400, 400), fill="white") # Also reset the image # Layout definition layout = [ [eg.Text("Drawing app")], [eg.Canvas(key="-CANVAS-", size=(400, 400), background_color="white")], [eg.Button("Change color", key="-COLOR-"), eg.Button("Clear"), eg.Button("Save"), eg.Button("End")] ] # Create a PIL image and get the drawing object canvas_image = Image.new("RGB", (400, 400), "white") draw_on_image = ImageDraw.Draw(canvas_image) # Create a window with eg.Window("Drawing app", layout) as window: canvas = window["-CANVAS-"] # Bind mouse events canvas.get().bind("<Button-1> ", start_draw) canvas.get().bind("<B1-Motion> ", draw) # Event loop for event, values in window.event_iter(): if event == "-COLOR-": choose_color() elif event == "Clear": clear_canvas() elif event == "Save": save_canvas_as_image() elif event == "End" or event is None: break |
+import TkEasyGUI as eg from tkinter import filedialog, colorchooser from PIL import Image, ImageDraw # Drawing settings drawing_color = "black" # Initial color last_x, last_y = None, None # Record the previous position # File save function def save_canvas_as_image(): file_path = filedialog.asksaveasfilename(defaultextension=".png", filetypes=[("PNG file", "*.png")]) if file_path: canvas_image.save(file_path) eg.popup("Saving completed", "Image saved.") # Color chooser function def choose_color(): global drawing_color color_code = colorchooser.askcolor(title="Choose a color") if color_code: drawing_color = color_code[1] # Get the hex code of the selected color # Drawing function def start_draw(event): global last_x, last_y last_x, last_y = event.x, event.y def draw(event): global last_x, last_y x, y = event.x, event.y if last_x is not None and last_y is not None: # Draw a line on the canvas canvas.get().create_line(last_x, last_y, x, y, fill=drawing_color, width=2) # Also draw on the PIL Image draw_on_image.line([last_x, last_y, x, y], fill=drawing_color, width=2) last_x, last_y = x, y # Clear the function def clear_canvas(): canvas.clear() draw_on_image.rectangle((0, 0, 400, 400), fill="white") # Reset the image as well # Layout definition layout = [ [eg.Text("Drawing app")], [eg.Canvas(key="-CANVAS-", size=(400, 400), background_color="white")], [eg.Button("Change color", key="-COLOR-"), eg.Button("Clear"), eg.Button("Save"), eg.Button("Exit")] ] # Create a PIL image and get an object for drawing canvas_image = Image.new("RGB", (400, 400), "white") draw_on_image = ImageDraw.Draw(canvas_image) # Create a window with eg.Window("Drawing app", layout) as window: canvas = window["-CANVAS-"] # Bind mouse events canvas.get().bind("<Button-1> ", start_draw) canvas.get().bind("<B1-Motion> ", draw) # Event loop for event, values in window.event_iter(): if event == "-COLOR-": choose_color() elif event == "Clear": clear_canvas() elif event == "Save": save_canvas_as_image() elif event == "Exit" or event is None: break

-I'll try starting it.
+Let's try starting it

-A white canvas was displayed.
+A blank canvas was displayed

 You can also change the color.